MooersLab/pymolsnips/README.md

 <h3 name="yasnippets"> yasnippets (for emacs, universal) </h3>

 [yasnippets](https://www.emacswiki.org/emacs/Yasnippet)
-Like vim, emacs can be installed as a stand-a-lone application or via a software repository.
+Like *vim*, *emacs* can be installed as a stand-a-lone application or via a software repository.
-Emacs is a lifetime editor because it takes a lifetime to master it because it is so highly extensible.
+*emacs* is a lifetime editor because it takes a lifetime to master it!

-There are several flavors of emacs.
+There are several flavors of *emacs*.
-Spacemacs is a version that has a less steep learning curve.
+*Spacemacs* is a version that has a gentler learning curve.

-The yasnippets package is used to manage snippets.
+The *yasnippets* package is used to manage snippets.
-This package is installed with a builtin package manager.
+This package is installed with a builtin package manager. ffff
 Each snippet is stored in a single file.
 The files are stored in a subfolder in the hidden folder `~.eamcs.d/plugins/` in the home directory.